 It is the responsibility of the FFA Executive Director to carry out the following duties but not limited to:

-- Coordination of state level conferences (State FFA Convention, EDGE, MFE, ALD, Half Time, Sectional Leadership Workshops, FIRE Conferences, etc.) These conferences focus on developing leadership skills, community awareness, communication, teamwork, etc... those traits which will make a better student and community citizen.
+• Coordination of state level conferences (State FFA Convention, EDGE, 212 Conferences, 360 Conference, Half Time, Sectional Leadership Workshops, FIRE Conferences, etc.) These conferences focus on developing leadership skills, community awareness, communication, teamwork, etc... those traits which will make a better student and community citizen.

-- The FFA Center works hand in hand with the FFA Association to provide services to FFA members and advisors.
-They work so closely, they really should not be considered two separate organizations.
+•The FFA Center works hand in hand with the FFA Association to provide services to FFA members and advisors.
+They work so closely together they really should not be considered two separate organizations.

-Since the Wisconsin FFA Center is not supported by government funding, it is vital that Wisconsin FFA Chapters are financially committed to the FFA Center.
-Each FFA member contributes to the FFA Center through their annual dues - $3.00 from each member supports the FFA Center.
+Since the Wisconsin FFA Center is funded through local programs and members, it is vital that Wisconsin FFA Chapters are financially committed to the FFA Center.
+Each FFA member contributes to the FFA Center through their annual dues - $3.00 from each member supports the Wisconsin FFA Center.
 However, this only accounts for half of the money needed to fund the Center.
-At the 1994 State FFA Convention, the advisors voted to fund the Center through a Chapter Affiliation Fee.
-If a chapter chooses not to pay the $350 fee, they can pay per activity or award program.
-Below are the two Options chapters may select:
+At the 1994 State FFA Convention, the advisors voted to fund the Center through a Chapter Fee.

 Mission, Motto and Tradition